Posture = The position of your body.

 An ideal posture provides the maximum capacity to deal with external stresses - the body is as strong as it can be.

 There are many disciplines that appear to represent ideal postures, demonstrations of the body's capabilities when it is functioning at optimal.
-(Caveat - I can name a few, but have little knowledge and no experience in most.)
+(Caveat - I can name a few, but have little formal knowledge and no experience in most.)

 - The asanas of yoga - snapshots of the body with a full range of natural movement.
 Named poses (see below) that can be perfected when the body is truly balanced.